-Speaking fluent Minnesotan, Professor Peter Dedon began his scientific career with a BA degree in chemistry from St. Olaf College in Northfield, MN.
-He went on to earn MD and PhD degrees in pharmacology at the University of Rochester in 1987 and pursued postdoctoral research in chromatin biology at the University of Rochester and the chemical biology of DNA-cleaving anticancer drugs at Harvard Medical School.
+Following graduation with a B.A. in Chemistry from St. Olaf College in 1979, Pete Dedon obtained an M.D. and a Ph.D. in Pharmacology from the University of Rochester in 1987.
+He then pursued postdoctoral research in chromatin biology at the University of Rochester and the chemical biology of DNA-cleaving anticancer drugs at Harvard Medical School.
 In 1991, Dedon joined the MIT faculty and helped create the Department of Biological Engineering in 1998.
-As an Underwood Prescott Professor in Biological Engineering, he is currently a PI in the SMART Infectious Disease group and a member of the MIT Center for Environmental Health Sciences, where he pursues research in infectious disease and inflammation.
+As an Underwood Prescott Professor in Biological Engineering, he is currently the Lead PI in the SMART Antimicrobial Resistance group and a member of the MIT Center for Environmental Health Sciences.